hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 \langle\phi|U(t)|\phi\rangle.
 $$

-We can give things a turn of the screw now.
+Let's turn the screw, and define
-Instead of regular time, we can do something unexpected, and consider *imaginary time*, defined by $\tau = i\tau$.
+*imaginary time* by $\tau = i\tau$.
 This is called *Wick rotation*, since we can imagine multiplying by
-$i$ as rotating by $\pi/2$ on a sort of complex plane for time.
+$i$ as rotating by $\pi/2$ in the complex plane.
-The corresponding propagator actually suppresses things exponentially:
+The corresponding propagator produces an exponential suppression that looks like a Boltzmann factor:

 $$
 U(-i\tau) = U_\text{im}(\tau) =  e^{-\hat{H}\tau}.